-The Applicant proposes to construct a conforming three story single family residence with two parking spaces in the rear of the property.
-The lot is located in the Residence B district sited on an 8,426sf parcel.
-The site currently contains an existing 822sf single family structure with a covered parking garage.
+The Applicant proposes to convert an existing non-conforming two family dwelling into two attached and one detached dwellings with three parking spaces.
+The lot is located in the Residence B district sited on a 9,175sf parcel.
+The site currently contains an existing 2,099sf two-family dwelling with a paved driveway on the southern portion of the lot and paved parking area.